dimforge/ncollide/book/mesh_generation/convex_decomposition.md

 ## HACD

-The HACD is a simply a clustering algorithm based on a concavity criterion to separate the different groups.
+The HACD is simply a clustering algorithm based on a concavity criterion to separate the different groups.
 It will group triangles together until the directional distances between their vertices and their convex hull do not exceeding an user-defined limit.